atoserik/flask-kube-example/README.md

     kubectl create secret tls flask-example-tls --key app/key.pem --cert app/cert.pem

-Then the secret is recalled in the `-ingress.yaml` file.
+Then the secret is recalled in the `-ingress.yaml` file, that now don't have the annotation about the backend-protocol.